Mike Barnes (Hollyoaks): Storylines

 Mike arrives in Hollyoaks with daughters Sarah (Loui Batley) and Amy (Ashley Slanina-Davies) and wife Kathy (Sarah Jane Buckley).
 A loyal and devoted husband and father, Mike's relaxed and easygoing attitude to life leads to his being a constant irritant to his wife Kathy, and early storylines involving the couple see Mike trying to calm Kathy down when she throws tantrums at him.
 Mike is oblivious to the fact that Kathy has slept with Sarah's boyfriend Rhys Ashworth (Andrew Moss).
 When he finds this out on Kathy's 40th birthday, Mike loses his temper and throws Kathy out; however he eventually forgives her and takes her back, after the two decide to reconcile for the sake of their daughters.
 Mike and Kathy's marriage remains turbulent.
-Mike and Sarah help Amy as she gives birth to Leah Barnes (Ela-May Demircan).
+Mike and Sarah help Amy as she gives birth to Leah Barnes (Elà-May Demircan).
 Kathy decides to raise the baby as her own and claims she is the mother.
 Mike becomes overprotective towards Amy during her relationship with Josh Ashworth (Sonny Flood).
 After reading her diary, Mike assumes that Amy is sleeping with Josh.
 He then makes her begin to take contraceptive pills.
 Amy tries to tell him that she is not sleeping with Josh.

 Mike refuses to believe Amy and stops her seeing Josh.
 This conflict continues and comes to a head when Mike chases after Josh in a violent rage and ends up suffering a serious head injury when a terrified Josh defends himself by hitting him over the head with a brick in self-defence.
 After he returns from hospital, Mike reveals in a chilling tone to Josh that he remembers everything and continues to harass and intimidate Josh, saying he will press charges if he doesn't break up with Amy.
 However, he ends up dropping the charges after Suzanne Ashworth (Suzanne Hall) threatens to tell everyone that Amy is Leah's mother.
 However the truth over Leah's maternity is announced in a local tabloid thanks to Michaela McQueen (Hollie-Jay Bowes).